cshbli/ML-CV-AI/object_detection/SSD/README.md

       As we can see, the feature maps are large at Conv6 and Conv7, using Atrous convolution as shown above can <b>increase the receptive field while keeping number of parameters relatively fewer </b>compared with conventional convolution.

+     * <b>Data Augmentation</b>
+       The authors of SSD stated that data augmentation, like in many other deep learning applications, has been crucial to teach the network to become more robust to various object sizes in the input.
+To this end, they generated additional training examples with patches of the original image at different IoU ratios (e.g. 0.1, 0.3, 0.5, etc.) and random patches as well.
+Moreover, each image is also randomly horizontally flipped with a probability of 0.5, thereby making sure potential objects appear on left and right with similar likelihood.

+      * <b>Non-Maximum Suppression (NMS)</b>
+        Given the large number of boxes generated during a forward pass of SSD at inference time , it is essential to prune most of the bounding box by applying a technique known as non-maximum suppression: boxes with a confidence loss threshold less than ct (e.g. 0.01) and IoU less than lt (e.g. 0.45) are discarded, and only the top N predictions are kept.
+This ensures only the most likely predictions are retained by the network, while the more noisier ones are removed.